SvenMichaelKlose/tunix/src/bin/lisp/README.md

 Built-in functions have character-based and typed argument definitions.
-They are also used, padded with spaces, to describe arguments in this manual for all kinds of functions, macros and special forms.
+They are also used, padded with spaces, to describe arguments in this manual for all procedures (functions, macros and special forms).

 | Code | Type                                    |
 |------|-----------------------------------------|